Mora, Minnesota: Geography

-According to the United States Census Bureau, the city has a total area of 5.27 sqmi, of which 5.00 sqmi is land and 0.27 sqmi is water.
+According to the United States Census Bureau, the city has an area of 5.27 sqmi, of which 5.00 sqmi is land and 0.27 sqmi is water.

-Mora is located 72 miles north of Minneapolis-St. Paul at the intersection of Minnesota highways 23 and 65.
-It is also 52 miles northeast of St. Cloud and 91 miles southwest of Duluth.
+Mora is 72 miles north of Minneapolis-St. Paul at the intersection of Minnesota highways 23 and 65.
+It is 52 miles northeast of St. Cloud and 91 miles southwest of Duluth.

 Mora is along the Snake River.